keboola/adwords-extractor/README.md

 > **NOTICE!**

-> - You should always query for `CampaignId` in your AWQL queries to be able to pair saved stats to campaigns.
 > - Date range in AWQL queries is assembled by the extractor according to API call parameters, so setting it manually won't work
 > - Money values are in micros so you have to divide by million to get values in whole units, currency depends on account settings